mbeddr/language_verification/README.md

 Language Verification
 =====================

-A collection of tools and technologies for verifying languages (generators, type-system rules, context sensitive checks) developed using JetBrains' MPS.
+A collection of tools and technologies for verifying software languages (generators, type-system rules, context sensitive checks) developed using JetBrains' MPS.